sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 2: Working with Tables-v2/Fundamentals 2: Working with Tables.md

 Our starting point is the `Plugs Sales` workbook created in the `Fundamentals 1: Getting Around` QuickStart.

-In Sigma, open the workbook `Plugs Sales` and place it in `edit` mode.
+In Sigma, open the workbook `Fundamentals` and place it in `edit` mode.

 We should still have two pages, `Dashboard` and `Data`.
 Both have the `PLUGS_DATA` table on it; click to use the `Data` page.